Brexit brinkmanship: EU orders UK to scrap plan for treaty breach, UK refuses

 The pound fell against the dollar and the euro and the FTSE 100 share index fell.
 European Central Bank chief Christine Lagarde said she was monitoring Brexit developments.

-The EU’s negotiator Michel Barnier, also in London for separate scheduled talks on an overarching future relationship deal, criticised the British approach to negotiations and said significant difference remained.
+The EU’s negotiator Michel Barnier, in London for separate scheduled talks on an overarching future relationship deal, criticised the British approach to negotiations and said significant differences remained.

 “The UK has not engaged in a reciprocal way on fundamental EU principles and interests,” he said in a statement.